Annah-2003/Password-checker/README.md

  `Copy to Clipboard` - Copies the generated password to the clipboard for easy use.

+ `Modern UI Elements` - Utilizes neumorphism and smooth animations for a contemporary look and feel.

+ `Password Entropy Calculation` - Displays the entropy (a measure of randomness) of the password.

+ `Real-time Password Breach Check` - Integrates with 'Have I Been Pwned' to check if the entered password has been involved in any known data breaches.

+ `Password Expiry Notification`-  Notifies users when it's time to change their passwords based on a set timefram

 ## Technologies used

  HTML- Structure of the application